 This product has been approved by the aviation authority of another country, and is approved for operation in the United States.
-Pursuant to our bilateral agreement with the State of Design Authority, we have been notified of the unsafe condition described in the MCAI and service information referenced above.
-We are issuing this AD because we evaluated all pertinent information and determined the unsafe condition exists and is likely to exist or develop on other products of these same type designs.
+Pursuant to our bilateral agreement with the State of Design Authority, we have been notified of the unsafe condition described in the MCAI.
+We are issuing this AD because we evaluated all pertinent information and determined the unsafe condition exists and is likely to exist or develop on other products of the same type design.